aramis-lab/clinicadl/docs/TSVTools.md

   Default value: `5`.
   - `--MCI_sub_categories` (bool) is a flag that disables the special treatment of the MCI set and its subsets.
   This will cause data leakage for transfer learning tasks involving these sets.
 Default value: `False`.
+  - `--categorical_split_variable` (str) is the name of a categorical variable used to stratify the k-fold splits.
+Default will not perform any stratification.

 ### Output tree